TheaAleksovDev/TheaAleksovDev/README.md

 - 👾 Before starting with front-end, I was learning **Java, Python**

-- 💻 Currently working with **JavaScript/TypeScript, React, Angular, Firebase, HTML, CSS**
+- 💻 Currently using **JavaScript/TypeScript, React, Angular, Firebase, HTML, CSS**

 - 🎨I have a great knowledge about Design, and I'm proficient in **Adobe Photoshop, Adobe Illustrator, Blender**